 - BGA Socket – Ball Grid Array Socket

 Ball Grid Array sockets are soldered with the CPU mounted on top.
 The CPUs on this socket type are irreplaceable.
-BGA sockets are found on laptops and are used by both Intel and AMD motherboards for their mobile-based CPUs.
+BGA sockets are found on laptops that Intel and AMD motherboards use for mobile-based CPUs.

 Sockets and CPU Compatibility

-The motherboard sockets can vary from model to model and from generation to generation.
+The motherboard sockets can vary from model to model and generation to generation.

 This means that a motherboard socket for Intel 8th Generation CPUs would NOT be compatible with an Intel 10th Generation CPU.

-Therefore, when installing a new CPU or when upgrading to a newer CPU, you have to make sure that both the CPU socket and motherboard socket match.
+Therefore, when installing a new CPU or upgrading to a newer one, you must ensure that the CPU and motherboard socket match.

 The following table shows the newer desktop motherboard sockets and their compatible CPUs.